chaozhanghnu/chaozhanghnu.github.io/_posts/2026-05-13-unsat-lab-attends-5ismlg-2026.md

 <p align="center">
   <img src="/images/news/2026-05-13-5ismlg/presentation-room-2.jpg" alt="Oral presentation on an LLM-based RAG framework" style="width: 90%; max-width: 900px;">
 </p>

-From **10 to 13 May 2026**, members of the **UNSAT Lab at Hunan University** attended the **5th International Symposium on Machine Learning & Big Data in Geoscience (5ISMLG 2026)** at **The Hong Kong University of Science and Technology (HKUST)** in Hong Kong.

-5ISMLG is the flagship conference series of **TC309 Machine Learning** under the **International Society for Soil Mechanics and Geotechnical Engineering (ISSMGE)**.
-The symposium brought together researchers, practitioners, and industry professionals to discuss recent advances in machine learning and big data analytics for geoscience and geoengineering.

 <p align="center">
   <img src="/images/news/2026-05-13-5ismlg/oral-presentation-1.jpg" alt="Oral presentation during a parallel session" style="width: 90%; max-width: 900px;">